 Resistant towards chemical reactions

 Stainless steel is resistant toward chemical reactions of salt, acid, or alkali within the foods prepared.
-These chemical reactions can ultimately damage anyone heath so it is hugely important that stainless steel resists these reactions.
+These chemical reactions can ultimately damage your heath, so it is hugely important that stainless steel resists these reactions.

 So stainless steel is good, but why is aluminum bad?

 Aluminum definitely doesn't have a great track record when it comes to interacting with our brains.
-Here are five more reasons to avoid aluminum: Alzheimer’s, Parkinson’s, Breast Cancer, Bone Disorders and Autism.
-Yikes, no thank you!
+In fact, frequent exposure may contribute to Alzheimer’s, Parkinson’s, Breast Cancer, Bone Disorders and Autism.

 A few ways to avoid aluminum in your kitchen:

-- Swap your aluminum cookware with stainless steel.
+- Swap your aluminum cookware for stainless steel.

 - Avoid cooking or grilling your food with aluminum foil, and minimize using it for hot food storage.